wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 **11) Behavioral Reporting**

 Merchants can analyze the customer behavior for every individual bump offer.
 With this behavioral report, a merchant can check the number of times a particular offer was viewed, accepted, or removed from the cart.
-It also shows the conversion rate as well as the total sales for every order bump offer.
+It also shows the conversion rate and the total sales for every order bump offer.

 **12) Sales Report**